elenalope/pdf-generator-cohispania/README.md

 + [Authors](#authors)
 + [Contributions](#contributions)

 # Description

+This is the final project of our web development bootcamp in Factoría F5, created in collaboration with Cohispania.
 Pdf Generator is a standalone application that allows users to generate and manage PDF document templates.
 The data structure provided to the library is in JSON format.
 Consequently, the application enables users to CREATE, EDIT, DELETE, and VIEW various JSON templates in a database.
 The application allows adding and configuring different modules in addition to the document itself.
 Last but not least, the application offers the option to download the PDF document.

 # Figma
 <a href="https://www.figma.com/design/fsnZrT7qmmAnIj6cZdWEGW/PDF-Generator?node-id=0%3A1&t=rgCzO5wngh4V8qbI-1" target="_blank"><img src="https://i.ibb.co/HVKSn8Z/figma-pdf-generator.png" alt="figma-pdf-generator" border="0"></a>